ARTICLE I: BOARD OF DIRECTORS

 - If the finder is absolutely unable to keep the dog, the dog may be accepted into the program immediately at the discretion of the Intake Coordinator.

-- Procedures for shelter dogs:
+- Procedures for shelter dogs or cats:

 - Ask for background information on the dog and their evaluation of the dog’s temperament.